 Where To Go and What to See and Do

-What is there to see?
+What is there to see in Scotland?
 The answer is - plenty!
-Historic Scotland has castles and abbeys, standing stones and chambered cairns; if you are interested in history, every day will be full of interest!.
-Forestry Commission Scotland's forests have paths for walking and cycling and bird-watching or just enjoying the peacefulness; Edinburgh Woollen Mill Visitor Centres are where to go for snacks and meals - and some retail therapy, because they have a wide range of tweeds and woollens in their shops.
+Historic Scotland has castles and abbeys, standing stones and chambered cairns; if you are interested in history, then every day will be full of interest!.
+Forestry Commission Scotland's forests have paths for walking and cycling and bird-watching and for enjoying the peacefulness; Edinburgh Woollen Mill Visitor Centres are where to go for snacks and meals - and some retail therapy, because they have a wide range of tweeds and woollens (and whisky!) in their shops.

 Edinburgh Castle, Stirling Castle, Urquhart Castle – three magnificent castles in the care of Historic Scotland.
-Oher places to visit are Threave Castle in the South West,, Fort George near Nairn, Huntingtower near Perth, and Dunstaffnage Castle near Oban.
-Each one adds another piece to the jigsaw which is Scotland's history.
+Oher places to visit are Threave Castle in Dumfries and Galloway,, Fort George near Nairn, Huntingtower near Perth, and Dunstaffnage Castle near Oban.
+Each one has a story to tell and adds another piece to the jigsaw which is Scotland's history.

-For great value for money, ask about Historic Scotland's Explorer Passes for all of Scotland or certain areas; staff at HS properties can tell you more.
-Historic Scotland And just see how many lively and entertaining events are taking place between now and next Easter. www.historicenvironment.scot/events
+For great value for money, ask about Historic Scotland's Explorer Passes for all of Scotland or for certain regions.
+Staff at HS properties can tell you more.
+Historic Scotland

 Food and drink are important on your caravanning holiday, so visit an Edinburgh Woollen Mill Visitor Centre, for a coffee or a meal; yand buy good-quality knitwear, tweeds or tartans.
+Some also sell whisky and give you the chance to sample a dram.
 There are several Woollen Mill centres in Scotland. www.simplythebestdestinations.co.uk/

 Make sure you visit one of the Forestry Commission Scotland forests, where you can walk, cycle and bird-watch along the forest trails.
-There are walks to suit all ages and levels of fitness.
-Some of the forests have excellent visitor centres where you will find detailed information, knowledgeable staff, a shop and a restaurant.
+There are walks to suit all ages and levels of fitness so great for all the family to enjoy time together..
+Some of the forests have excellent visitor centres with detailed information, knowledgeable staff, a shop and a restaurant.

 Forestry Commission Scotland Whatever the season, the forests are full of life and colour, from Glenmore Forest Park in the north to Galloway Forest Park